w3c/json-ld-wg/README.md

 for your records).

 Alternatively, you can also use the [browser interface to scribejs](https://w3c.github.io/scribejs/BrowserView/) relying on your local clone of the WG's repository.

-### Jekyll

-This site is built for [Jekyll](https://jekyllrb.com/).
-If you have Jekyll and npm installed, you can run `npm run serve` to have Jekyll watch the working directory for changes and compile the templates (etc) incrementally.

-Once run, you can browse the site at `http://localhost:4000/2018/json-ld-wg/` (the extra path information is *required* to match the w3.org hosting location).